Extinction behaviour for competing continuous-state population dynamics: Introduction and main result

 \section{Introduction and main result}

-Extinction behaviour is a key topic in the study of population models.
-For continuous-state branching process (CSBP for short) arising as scaling limits of Galton-Watson branching processes, a sufficient and necessary condition, called Grey's condition, is obtained in \cite{Grey74}.
-Generalizations of CSBPs have been introduced since.
-In \cite{LiP19} a class of CSBPs with state-dependent branching mechanism was obtained by Lamperti type time change of spectrally positive L\'evy processes (SNLPs for short) stopped at the first time of hitting $0$.
-Integral tests for extinction of such nonlinear CSBPs are obtained in \cite{LiP19} and \cite{LiZh21}.
-The above nonlinear CSBPs were further generalized in \cite{LYZh} to solutions to stochastic differential equations (SDEs for short) driven by Brownian motion and spectrally positive Poisson random measures.
+Extinction behavior is a key topic in the study of population models.
+For the continuous-state branching process (CSBP for short) arising as scaling limits of the Galton-Watson branching processes, a sufficient and necessary condition, called Grey's condition, is obtained in \cite{Grey74}.
+Generalizations of CSBPs have been introduced since then.
+In \cite{LiP19} a class of CSBPs with state-dependent branching mechanism was obtained by a Lamperti type time change of spectrally positive L\'evy processes stopped at the first time of hitting $0$.
+Integral tests for the extinction of such nonlinear CSBPs are obtained in \cite{LiP19} and \cite{LiZh21}.
+The above nonlinear CSBPs were further generalized in \cite{LYZh} to solutions to stochastic differential equations (SDEs) driven by Brownian motion and spectrally positive Poisson random measures.
 Rather sharp conditions are obtained on extinction/non-extinction for these nonlinear CSBPs, see also \cite{MYZ21} for results on critical cases and \cite{baiyang} for the nonlinear CSBPs with Neveu's branching.
-Similar to extinction, a process goes extinguishing if it converges to $0$ but never reaches $0$.
-A criterion in terms of integral test is found in \cite{LTZ} for the nonlinear CSBP as time changed SNLP to go extinguishing.
+Similarly to extinction, a process becomes extinguished if it converges to $0$ but never reaches $0$.
+A criterion in terms of integral test is found in \cite{LTZ} for the nonlinear CSBP as time changed spectrally positive L\'evy process to be extinguished.

-The study of extinction behaviour belongs to the class of problems of boundary classification for nonnegative valued Markov processes where the concern is whether $0$ or $\infty$ is an entrance, exit or neutral boundary.
+The study of extinction behaviour belongs to the class of problems of boundary classification for nonnegative valued Markov processes where the concern is whether $0$ or $\infty$ is an entrance, exit, or neutral boundary.